minhhoccode/Ecommerce-Vegetable-App/readme.md

 ## Description

 This is an Android application for an ecommerce platform.
-It allows users to browse products 🍅🥕, add them to their cart 🛒, make purchases 💰, track orders 📦, and chat with a customer service representative 💬.
+It allows users to browse products 🍅🥕, add them to their cart 🛒, make purchases 💰, track orders 📦, and chat with a AI customer service 💬.
 The app provides a user-friendly interface ✨ and seamless navigation for an optimal shopping experience 👍.

 ## Table of Contents